mocatfrio/big-data/final-project/app/README.md

 3. Predicting a user listen the music of an artist
 4. Showing listening count history by a user

-Output data of this API are in JSON form.

 ## How to Run
 1. If you want to use **Virtualenv**, make it first by
     ```python